Sometimes a product doesn’t have to be first or even the best to be a category disruptor.

 The Uniti Atom is a class AB amplifier (the heatsinks never really became that hot when I drove it very hard for 15-20 minutes without interruption) and it can handle itself just fine when pushed.

 But for some odd reason it didn’t love the PSB loudspeakers (85dB, 8 ohms) when I used that configuration in my office system.
 I had to turn the volume way up to achieve meaningful levels and the loudspeakers worked perfectly fine with other amplifiers later that day.

-An odd turn of events that didn’t reoccur with any other loudspeaker at my disposal including the Focal Chora 806 which is now being offered as part of a package with the Uniti Atom and is a solid choice for a myriad of reasons which we’ll cover in another forthcoming review.
+An odd turn of events that didn’t reoccur with any other loudspeaker at my disposal including the Focal Chora 806 which is a solid choice for a myriad of reasons.
 Needless to say, the Focal/Naim pairing has a lot of synergy.